f4z4on/multi-rails/README.md

 This is basically using all the “skips” documented in `rails new -h`, so the applications are really bare-bones.

 To run the code, change the first two `Define`s in `multi-rails.conf` and include it to your Apache HTTP Server configuration.
-Then, start each RoR application for its own directory:
+Then, start each RoR application from their own directories with this command:

     rails s -b $PWD/tmp/sockets/server.sock